The greatest sign of success for a

 Our unique methods:

-Primrose School is affiliated to the Council for the Indian School Certificate Examinations, New Delhi, and prepares children for the ICSE and ISC exams.
+Primrose School is affiliated to the Council for the Indian School Certificate Examinations, New Delhi, and prepares children for the ICSE 10th standard and ISC 12th std. exams.

 With only one classroom or section of 30 students for each standard, the teacher/student ratio at Primrose is very high, enabling us to give full attention to each child's needs.
 Teachers work with small groups of 4-5 children at a time while the others are absorbed in learning games or recreational play.
 The most effective ratio is ten students per teacher during pre-school up to standard 5 and 15 students per teacher from 6th onwards.